You’ve decided to purchase your first home. Congratulations! You will now join the millions of first time home buyers!

 How much will my commute change?

-If it increases, is this something that I am willing to exchange for what my new home’s location offers?
+If my commute time increases, is this something that I am willing to exchange for what my new home’s location offers?
 Consider driving from your potential new home to work and back during peak travel hours.
 You may also want to check out public transportation or park-and-ride if you are moving farther from the city center.

 Drive the new neighborhood.

-Appraisals, Mortgage approval, and more numbers crunching.
-Am I done with the loan process yet?
+🤔 Appraisals and Mortgage Approvals – Am I done with the loan process yet?

 Decided on your home and ready to write your offer?
 Your all done with applications and math?
 Nope, not yet, There are a few more things that your mortgage lender will ask before they write the check.
 Lenders want to make sure that their investment (your new home) is sound.
 A first time home buyer loan is a little riskier than lending to someone who is an existing home owner.
 Their betting on your ability to comply with terms of a home loan, but don’t give up.
 When you reached this point, you’re in the home stretch and you’ll be having that first backyard barbecue before you know it.